phpMussel/phpMussel/_docs/readme.vi.md

 - "sd_siglen_max"

 "fail_silently"
 - Should phpMussel report when signatures files are missing or corrupted?
 If fail_silently is disabled, missing and corrupted files will be reported on scanning, and if fail_silently is enabled, missing and corrupted files will be ignored, with scanning reporting for those files that there aren't any problems.
 This should generally be left alone unless you're experiencing crashes or similar problems.
-False = Disabled; True = Enabled [Default].
+False = Disabled; True = Enabled [Mặc định].

 "fail_extensions_silently"
 - Should phpMussel report when extensions are missing?
 If fail_extensions_silently is disabled, missing extensions will be reported on scanning, and if fail_extensions_silently is enabled, missing extensions will be ignored, with scanning reporting for those files that there aren't any problems.
 Disabling this directive may potentially increase your security, but may also lead to an increase of false positives.
-False = Disabled; True = Enabled [Default].
+False = Disabled; True = Enabled [Mặc định].

 "detect_adware"
 - Should phpMussel parse signatures for detecting adware?
-False = No; True = Yes [Default].
+False = Không; True = Vâng [Mặc định].

 "detect_joke_hoax"
 - Should phpMussel parse signatures for detecting joke/hoax malware/viruses?
-False = No; True = Yes [Default].
+False = Không; True = Vâng [Mặc định].

 "detect_pua_pup"
 - Should phpMussel parse signatures for detecting PUAs/PUPs?
-False = No; True = Yes [Default].
+False = Không; True = Vâng [Mặc định].

 "detect_packer_packed"
 - Should phpMussel parse signatures for detecting packers and packed data?
-False = No; True = Yes [Default].
+False = Không; True = Vâng [Mặc định].

 "detect_shell"
 - Should phpMussel parse signatures for detecting shell scripts?
-False = No; True = Yes [Default].
+False = Không; True = Vâng [Mặc định].

 "detect_deface"
 - Should phpMussel parse signatures for detecting defacements and defacers?
-False = No; True = Yes [Default].
+False = Không; True = Vâng [Mặc định].

 ####"files" (Category)
 File handling configuration.